systemd-measure — Pre-calculate and sign expected TPM2 PCR values for booted unified kernel images

 Note that in this example the "

-.pcrpkey" is used in the default policies of
+.pcrpkey" section is used in the default policies of

 On success, 0 is returned, a non-zero failure code otherwise.